Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-What you need to know to drive away in the right car for the right price.
+Drive away in the right car for the right price.

-How to choose a car
+How to buy a car in 7 steps

 Start by determining how much you want to pay and the car models you’d like to look at.
 This makes comparing prices and features easier as you start to narrow down your search and come to a final decision.